Antonio Hayes: Background

-Hayes was born in Baltimore, Maryland.
+Hayes was born in Baltimore.
 He was raised by his grandmother and grew up in Baltimore.
 He attended Frostburg State University, earning a Bachelor of Science degree in political science in 2000.

 Since 2010, Hayes has served as the Chief of Staff of the Baltimore City Department of Social Services.

 In the legislature

 In 2014, Hayes defeated two-term incumbent Shawn Z. Tarrant to win a seat in the House of Delegates.
 He was sworn in on January 14, 2015.

 On July 29, 2017, Hayes announced his bid for State Senate, challenging appointed state Senator Barbara A. Robinson for the seat formerly held by Mayor Catherine Pugh.
 He defeated Robinson in the Democratic primary, earning 65.4 percent of the vote.
 He ultimately won the general election unchallenged and took office on January 9, 2019.

 Following the death of U.S. Representative Elijah Cummings in October 2019, Hayes was seen as a possible candidate in the subsequent special election.
 Later that month, he said that he would not run for the seat.

 In 2020, Hayes ran for national delegate pledged to Joe Biden in Maryland's 7th congressional district at the Democratic National Convention.
 He won the primary election, receiving 18.4 percent of the vote.
+He also served as a delegate to the 2024 Democratic National Convention, pledged to Kamala Harris.